Skip to main content

 a custom issue hierarchy structure in jira

-If you already have existing issue links representing the parent/child relationship, simply select the respective link type in Hierarchy for Jira, and your custom hierarchy will instantly appear in your tree view—no need to re-link everything from scratch.
+If you already have existing issue links representing the parent/child relationship, simply select the respective link type in Hierarchy for Jira, and your custom hierarchy will instantly appear in your tree view.
+There's no need to re-link everything from scratch!

-You get complete freedom to create any issue hierarchy you like using your own prefered link type.
+You get complete freedom to create any issue hierarchy you like using your own preferred link type.

 Hierarchy for Jira also gives you complete freedom to create any issue hierarchy, using your own preferred link types.
 Want epic>feature>story in one project but initiative>epic>story in another?
 No problem.